 Early Payment Discount

-The University is offering new and continuing, overseas students a discount where the deposit for a degree programme is received by the University’s Finance Department before the Early Payment Deadlines below.
+The University is offering new overseas students a discount where the deposit for a degree programme is received by the University’s Finance Department before the Early Payment Deadlines below.
 Continuing students, progressing to the next academic year of study, will need to pay their full year’s tuition fee before the below deadlines in order to be eligible for the discount.

 To ensure you receive the discount please allow enough time for funds to reach the UK and clear.
 As the discount is applied when the funds are processed in the UK we recommend you allow at least 12 days before the dates below if you are paying via one of Northumbria’s Regional Offices.